 Under proposed conditions, a second story addition will be added to the front building and improvements will be made to the front parking pavement and driveways, including the removal of the gravel island and existing pavement, placement of a new bituminous concrete surface and stripping of parking spaces.
-A drainage system comprised of a water quality structure (Stormceptor) with grate as an inlet and underground chambers will be provided to mitigate the increase in imperviousness due to the removal of the gravel island and small grassed areas to accommodate the proposed entry radii of the driveways.
+The surface runoff will be collected through one of the two catch basins of the parking lot and directed to a water quality structure (Stormceptor) prior to reaching the underground chambers.
+The drainage system is proposed to mitigate the increase in imperviousness due to the removal of the gravel island and small grassed areas to accommodate the proposed entry radii of the driveways, as well as additional impervious areas proposed within the retaining wall to be used as storage or parking space.
+Improvements in the rear of the site include the removal of the gravel area behind the building and to the left of the warehouse, placement of a new bituminous concrete, construction of a retaining wall next to the wetland delineation, and installation of an underground system comprised of chambers and a water quality structure, providing recharge and water quality.